AhmedFr/Arcade-doc/docs/source/Displays.rst

 ************
-IDisplay
+Displays
 ************
-Welcome to the IDisplay Doc !
+Welcome to the Displays Doc !
 ===================================

 .. code-block:: cpp